spysir/Synapse-Docker-Compose/README.md

    - Change `pepper` in your password config.
 Uncomment the setting to enable it.
    - Change the default database from SQLite to PostgreSQL
    - Configure the mail credentials if you have a mail server
+   - Configure `admin_contact` in the homeserver blocking section
    - Enable `encryption_enabled_by_default_for_room_type` by default
    - Enable redis.
 Put `redis` as the host instead of `localhost`.
    - Edit whatever else you might want to